Roman Britain and the Roman Empire

-- The first Roman emperor was Caesar Augustus in 27 BC, who was Julius Caesar’s adopted son.
+- The first Roman emperor, in 27 BC, was Caesar Augustus, Julius Caesar’s adopted son.
 That’s why 27 BC marks the start of the Roman Empire.

-- In the Roman Empire, coins were more than just money – they were ways for the emperor to tell about the great things they did (or wanted people to think they did).
-Coins could be minted that showed pictures of them with their name or other words and symbols on it.
+- In the Roman Empire, coins were more than just money – they were ways for the emperor to tell the people about the great things they had done (or wanted people to think they had done).
+A coin could be minted that showed pictures of the emperor with their name or other words and symbols on it.

 - The Romans invaded Britain in 43 AD.
-Julius Caesar had tried to conquer Britain a couple of times before – in 55 and 54 BC – but hadn’t been very successful.
-The first time he had to leave because his ships were getting ruined in a storm, and the second time he had to turn around and go back to Gaul.
+Julius Caesar had tried to conquer Britain a couple of times before – in 55 and 54 BC – but hadn’t been successful.

 - The Romans decided they didn’t want to take over land as far north as Scotland, so they built a wall to separate England and Scotland and keep out the Celtic tribes who lived there.
 This is called Hadrian’s Wall because Hadrian was the Roman emperor at the time.
 You can still see the wall today.

-- When the Romans got to England, they got to work straight away building roads and forts so they could transport soldiers around the country.
+- When the Romans arrived in Britain, they got to work straight away building roads and forts so they could transport soldiers around the country.
 They also built things that they would have used if they were still in Italy, like bath houses and villas.